All Episodes

 Stop pampering yourself.

-You've got to get into the so we all know how IQ tests are racist.
+So we all know how IQ tests are racist.

 I mean, here's a book, which is obviously definitive proof.

-The racism of intelligence: how mental testing practices have constituted an institutionalized form of group domination.
+The Racism of Intelligence, how mental testing practices have constituted an institutionalized form of group domination.

-And that's not just books.
+And it's not just books.

 There's also research papers here.